Meet the Orthopedics Team

 James Sarni, MD – Physiatry

-Dr. Sarni is a board-certified physiatrist specializing in spine care, sports medicine and arthritis care.
+Dr. Sarni is a board-certified physiatrist specializing in spine care, sports medicine, arthritis care, and radiculopathies, which is treated with fluoroscopic spinal injections and rehabilitation.
+Prior to joining St. Elizabeth's, he founded and worked as a physician for 16 years at Massachusetts General Hospital's Spine Center.
 He earned his medical degree at the Mt.
 Sinai School of Medicine in New York City.
 Dr. Sarni completed a fellowship in sports medicine at the Hospital for Joint Disease in New York and his residency in physical medicine and rehabilitation at Albert Einstein/Montefiore Medical Center in New York.
 He has served as an assistant professor in the Department of Rehabilitation and in the Department of Orthopedics at Tufts University School of Medicine and as a clinical instructor in the Department of Physical Medicine and Rehabilitation at Harvard Medical School.

 Hans Van Lancker, MD, FRCSC, Chief of Orthopedic Trauma